Help Save TPPP and Title X – What You Can Do

-Don’t forget about Title X. If you are able to advocate or educate about the need for the Title X Family Planning Program, you can use our Title X talking points to do so.
-You can also use key points and polling from our latest brief: Everyone Loves Birth Control and Survey Says: Thanks, Birth Control.
+Don’t forget about Title X. If you are able to advocate or educate about the need for the Title X Family Planning Program, you can use our Title X talking points, as well as our polling resources Everyone Loves Birth Control and Survey Says: Thanks, Birth Control to do so.

 Additional Actions You Can Take:

 - Develop a statement or news release to make sure local press know about the grants serving your area, and the great work they’re supporting in your community.

 - Create documents that demonstrate the scope of your project, how much funding is going into the state or district, and how many people are being served with the funds.
 See these grantee Success Stories created by the Office of Adolescent Health for some good examples.
 Include your documents when reaching out to your members of Congress.